Scott Templeton: Season 5

 Haynes asks Templeton to assist Bill Zorzi in catching them up on a missed story about a local corruption charges against State Senator Clay Davis.
 Templeton is assigned to contact State's Attorney Rupert Bond, and Haynes later praises his hard work in preparing the story in time for the next edition.
 Templeton admits to Gutierrez that he was unsuccessful in his job interview and reverses his position on The Sun, stating that it is not a bad paper.

 Haynes is briefly impressed by Templeton when he hits the streets and writes an excellent profile of a homeless Iraq War veteran who suffers from PTSD incurred when an IED hit his patrol unit in Fallujah, Iraq.

 Templeton also claims in the same episode to have checked on a fraud case, and Haynes later finds out Templeton's explanation for the story doesn't check out.
 The vet later comes in and says Templeton lied about his story as well, saying such things as the vet was in a Black Hawk Down-level firefight and saying they had coffee instead of chocolate milk.

 Templeton says the vet has changed his story.
 To fact check it, Haynes goes to the Walter Reed Center in D.C. and talks to a wounded veteran who backs up the interviewed vet, saying he's not a liar.

-Templeton continues to fabricate information for the fake serial-killer case, hatched by McNulty, and the detective quickly realizes Scott is a fabulist.
-However, in the end Haynes and Gutierrez both receive demotions for questioning Templeton's work, while Templeton wins a Pulitzer Prize for his "reporting" on the homeless in Baltimore.
+Templeton continues to fabricate information for the fake serial-killer case which was actually hatched by McNulty to receive stronger government funding for his department.
+McNulty quickly catches on to Templeton's lies and privately tells him the truth before calling him out on his purposeless lies.
+In the end Haynes and Gutierrez both receive demotions for questioning Templeton's work and McNulty is forced to resign from police work, while Templeton wins a Pulitzer Prize for his "reporting" on the homeless in Baltimore.